sumanth1221/Pacman-Path-Search/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I have worked on developing path finding for the Breakthrogh game.
+I have worked on developing path finding for the Pacman game.

 ### Built With

 This section is going to list down all the frameworks/libraries used to build our project.
 Here are a few examples.
-* Min-Max
-* Alpha-Beta
-* Defensive Heuristic
+* BFS
-* Offensive Heuristic
+* DFS
+* Uniform Cost Search
-* Matchups
+* A* Search
 * Python

 ### Prerequisites